 Family Hotels in Singapore

 Even before my daughter was born, our two hotels of choice were the Four Seasons Hotel Singapore and The Regent, also a Four Seasons Hotel.
-They are located just a few minutes walk from each other near the heart of Orchard Road, a mecca for shopping enthusiasts like me.
+They are located just a few minutes’ walk from each other near the heart of Orchard Road, a mecca for shopping enthusiasts like me.
 I highly recommend either as a base for a successful Singapore family vacation.
 The historic Raffles Hotel is where the Singapore Sling (click for their recipe) was invented and is another option for a luxury family hotel.
-My husband’s boss was partial to the Shangri-la because his kids like the swimming pool.
+My husband’s boss was partial to the Shangri-La because his kids like the swimming pool.
+If you are looking for a Marina Bay luxury hotel, we like Mandarin Oriental, Singapore and also The Ritz-Carlton next door.
 There are plenty of choices.

 Other Tips For Visiting Singapore With Kids